 While the rest of the House might not have a family member who also served in Congress, dozens of other representatives have relatives that have served in political office or another political capacity.
 Some of those relationships instilled in current House members an appreciation and interest in public service.
 Others provided now-members a more substantial leg up early in their careers.

 In Alabama, 4th District Republican Rep. Robert Aderholt’s father, Bobby Ray Aderholt, was a state circuit court judge from 1976-2007.
 The younger Aderholt’s career began as a municipal judge.
 And 7th District Democrat Terri Sewell’s mother, Nancy Sewell, was the first Black woman to serve on the Selma City Council from 1993-2004.
-Her cousin, Briana Sewell, is a Virginia state senator.
+Her cousin, Briana Sewell, is a Virginia state delegate.